Walid Juffali: Career

-Juffali was the chairman of Saudi American Bank, and wholly owned his own specialist Neuroscience company NeuroPro.
+Juffali was the chair of Saudi American Bank and wholly owned his own specialist Neuroscience company, NeuroPro.

-In 2005, he was appointed as chairman of Dow Chemical Arabia.
+In 2005, he was appointed chair of Dow Chemical Arabia.
 In the same year, he chaired the board of directors for Siemens Arabia and became the board member of Nabors (Oil and Gas).

 Juffali had a 5% stake in Hitachi after investing $100m in the project through WJCO (Al-Walid Al Juffali Company) in January 2009.
 W Investments also had an 11% stake in Manchester United after purchasing the stake in May 2012.

 He was the chairman of E. A. Juffali and Brothers, a position he had held since at least 2005.

-In 2005, Juffali was also chairman of Saudi American Bank as well as the chairman of the Jeddah Chamber of Commerce and Industry.
+In 2005, Juffali was also chairman of Saudi American Bank as well as the chair of the Jeddah Chamber of Commerce and Industry.

 In December 2005, the Middle East Broadcasting Corporation (MBC) announced that Juffali would host its entrepreneurial reality show, The Investor, which would be shown early in 2006.
-In her book Arab Television Today, Naomi Sakr, compared the show to The Apprentice, but noted that each of the 13 pairs of would-be entrepreneurs had to be from the same family, to reflect the "family aspect of business in the Arab world".
+In her book Arab Television Today, Naomi Sakr compared the show to The Apprentice, but noted that each of the 13 pairs of would-be entrepreneurs had to be from the same family, to reflect the "family aspect of business in the Arab world".

 Juffali also had a separate company, W Investments, a private wealth management company.
-The CEO is Jamil El Imad, who is also managing director and chief scientist of his NeuroPro company.
+The CEO is Jamil El Imad, also managing director and chief scientist of his NeuroPro company.